LukasBahrenberg/rag-testing/README.md

 In the data folder a sample PDF document with some longer tables is provided to resemble a test case.

-## query.py
+## query.py & eval.py

+You need to set the env variables in a `.env` file in order to run the Python scripts.
+See `.env.example` for the necessary variables.

-The query.py script is used to query the Azure AI Search service with integrated vectorization directly.
-It runs four different kinds of queries: full-text, vector, hybrid and hybrid semantic
+The `query.py` script is used to query the Azure AI Search service with integrated vectorization directly.
+It runs four different kinds of queries: full-text, vector, hybrid and hybrid semantic.

+The `eval.py` uses DeepEval in order to assign scores to the retrieval results.